 The following list contains all services available to an operator.
-All services are accessible by all Operators, the one and only role supported by FIPS.SYS.
+All services are accessible by all both the User and Crypto Officer roles, the only two roles supported by FIPS.SYS.

 Key Storage Services

 FIPS.SYS does not store keys.
 DES, Triple DES, and HMAC keys are zeroized after used.